gustavokennedy/gustavokennedy/README.md

 👀 I’m interested in #tecnology #development.

-🌱 I’m currently learning #Golang and #DevOps roadmap.
+🌱 I’m currently learning #Golang #Python and #DevOps roadmap.

 📫 How to reach me on gu.sta.vo@hotmail.com and <a href="https://renkel.com.br">my blog.</a>